Tatsunoko vs. Capcom: Cross Generation of Heroes

 When choosing candidates for the Tatsunoko and Capcom character rosters, the development team was free to nominate any character it wished.
 However, the team faced limitations on its Tatsunoko candidates; Niitsuma explained, "[We] had to consider licensing issues.
 Once we had that list we had to figure out how to make a balanced fighting game.
 On top of that we wanted a good balance between male and female characters."
 Selection emphasis was placed on main characters, rather than on villains.
 Certain characters were denied by Tatsunoko Production without explanation to Capcom.
 "We weren't privy to a lot of their decision making process.
 They didn't share a lot of reasons with us.
 When they said no and we asked why, they wouldn't tell us, but would give us another suggestion," Niitsuma said.
 They disallowed characters from Genesis Climber MOSPEADA or Samurai Pizza Cats, despite the high number of fan requests for the latter.
 The eponymous characters of Tatsunoko's Muteking, The Dashing Warrior and Nurse Witch Komugi were among those planned for inclusion, but were eventually scrapped.
 The finalized Tatsunoko cast consists of characters that the team enjoyed in their youth.
-The development team hoped to include Capcom's Phoenix Wright and Franziska von Karma from the Ace Attorney series, but, while the latter's use of a whip made her easy to incorporate, the team struggled to find appropriate attacks for Phoenix.
+The development team hoped to include Phoenix Wright and Franziska von Karma from Capcom's Ace Attorney series, but, while the latter's use of a whip made her easy to incorporate, the team struggled to find appropriate attacks for Phoenix.
 Since Phoenix doesn't move from the waist down in his original game environment, the team considered adding tires to his desk and having the entirety move as a single character.
 However, this was abandoned due to potential collision issues.
 Though they envisioned an attack that used his catch-phrase "Objection! (異議あり!, Igiari!)", with the letters themselves used to attack the opponent, they found that localization would have changed the Japanese four-character phrase (in kanji) to a ten-letter word in English, unbalancing the game.
 According to Niitsuma, during an interview with Siliconera, the inclusion of the race car driver and title character from Speed Racer was discussed but could not be incorporated as he lacked a viable moveset and the vehicle itself wasn't feasible.
 Arthur from Ghosts 'n Goblins, and Ingrid from Capcom Fighting Evolution were also scrapped.